 - A Link Analysis View is one of the views you can choose from the product's search page before initiating a search in OWL.

-- Every Query search in Whooster follows a hierarchical structure to display all the whooster vendor data on the screen.
+- Every Query search in Whooster follows a hierarchical structure to display all of the Whooster vendor data on the screen.
 So that it can be easily understood and analyzed by the investigators from the Data Visualization view.

 The response structure in the Link analysis view is as follows:

-- Query Node: Serves as the root node for every search conducted in the Whooster edition.
+- Query Node: Serves as the root node for all searches in the Whooster edition.
 It holds the primary search variable and connects directly to the associated Whooster vendor node.

 - Datasource Nodes: These nodes represent the specific Whooster product data sources selected during the search, such as Advanced Phone & Person, Basic Phone, or Social Media Phone.
 Each Datasource shares a common search criterion, typically a phone number.

-- Child Nodes: These nodes represent detailed attributes associated with an identity, such as SSNs, alternate phone numbers, relatives, and addresses.
-Each Child Node is linked to its corresponding Identity Node.
+- Wrapper Nodes: These nodes represent detailed attributes associated with an identity, such as SSNs, alternate phone numbers, relatives, and addresses.
+Each Wrapper Node is linked to its corresponding Identity Node.

-- Wrapper Nodes: Wrapper Nodes are the most granular level in the hierarchy.
-They encapsulate sub-details or metadata related to each Child Node, effectively serving as the grandchild nodes in the structure.
+- Child Nodes: Child Nodes are the most granular level in the hierarchy.
+They encapsulate sub-details or metadata related to each Wrapper Node, effectively serving as the grandchild nodes in the structure.

 Exploring Link Analysis Features and Functionality: